Divya0427/MERN-TODO/README.md

     - empty array: Means there's no dependency; executed when the react component is rendered for the 1st time; subsequent updates to the component would not run this fn
     - [ isLoading ]: Whenever this state variable changes, then this fn will be executed
 # What are React hooks(RH)?
+- componentDidUpdate can be replicated with useEffect(fn), where fn is the function to run upon rerendering.
+- componentDidMount methods can be replicated with useEffect(fn, []), where fn is the function to run upon rerendering, and [] is an array of objects for which the component will rerender, if and only if at least one has changed value since the previous render.
+As there are none, useEffect() runs once, on first mount.
+- state can be replicated with useState()
 - It allows you to use state and other React features without writing a class.
 - Hooks are the functions which "hook into" React state and lifecycle features from function components.
 - It does not work inside classes.